jqnatividad/qsv/README.md

 ### Extended Input Support

 The `cat`, `headers`, `sqlp` & `to` commands have extended input support (🗄️).
-If the input is empty, the command will try to copy stdin.
-If it's not empty, it will check if its a directory, and if so, add all the files in the directory as input files.
+If the input is `-` or empty, the command will try to use stdin as input.
+If it's not, it will check if its a directory, and if so, add all the files in the directory as input files.

 If its a file, it will first check if it has an `.infile-list` extension.
 If it does, it will load the text file and parse each line as an input file path.
 This is a much faster and convenient way to process a large number of input files, without having to pass them all as separate command-line arguments.
 Further, the file paths can be anywhere in the file system, even on separate volumes.
-If the path is not fully qualified, it will be treated as relative to the current working directory.
+If an input file path is not fully qualified, it will be treated as relative to the current working directory.

+For both directory and `.infile-list` input, snappy compressed files with a `.sz` extension will be automatically decompressed.

 Finally, if its just a regular file, it will be treated as a regular input file.